DarkestCodes/ChatBot/README.md

 The Owner (DarkestCodes) Is Not Responseable For Anything You As A User Do!!

-Started 2023/10/26
+Started "2023/10/26"
-Not Finished
+Ended "2023/"

-Made in C++ 63.1% Python 36.9%
+Made in 70% C++ & 29% Python & 1% Json

-Notice: You are not allowed to change any code or codes under any files or folders in this project!, This whole project is protected under the Apache Licence, That is located at ChatBot\Licence
+Notice: You are not allowed to change any code or codes under any files or folders in this project!, This whole project is protected under the Apache Licence, That is located at ChatBot\C++\Licence

 Requierments:

 - Python/Python3
+- Install Python requirements.txt
 - C++
 - A Certificate
 - Terminal/Command Prompt